 In a text-driven world, many people forget the importance of telephone etiquette.
-But, in the customer service industry, proper business phone etiquette is essential to success.
+But in the customer service industry, proper phone etiquette is essential to success.

 Most people have a general idea of how to sound on a phone call.
-But when working as a live call operator, you must have a certain level of professionalism when talking to customers and practice proper telephone etiquette.
+But as a live call operator, you must have a certain level of professionalism when talking to customers and practice proper phone etiquette.

 The Importance of Telephone Etiquette

 Telephone etiquette is the way you use manners to represent yourself and your business to customers when on a call.
 Proper telephone etiquette has a major impact on your business as it shows professionalism, creates a good first impression, and creates customer satisfaction.

 1. Answer Calls in 3 Rings or Less

 Answering incoming calls in three rings or less is the standard for the telephone answering service industry.
 Answering calls quickly gives callers a good impression of your business and shows that you value your customers and their time.

 Three rings may not sound like a long wait time, but it equates to around 18 seconds of ringing.
 After waiting that long, customers are likely to hang up and call the competition.